|Union General David B. Birney|

 June 17, 1825 – During his tour of the United States, the Marquis de Lafayette laid the cornerstone of the Bunker Hill Monument during the celebration of the 50th anniversary of the Battle of Bunker Hill at Charlestown near Boston, Mass.
 He was accompanied by Daniel Webster, who gave a rousing speech.

 June 17, 1837 - Union Colonel Strong Vincent was born in Waterford, Pa.
-He was mortally wounded at Little Round Top on July 2, 1863.
-He died from his wounds on July 7.
+At the age of 26, he was mortally wounded at the Battle of Gettysburg while defending Little Round Top on July 2, 1863.
+He died from his wounds on July 7, and he was posthumously promoted to brigadier general.
+Before that, he’d fought at Yorktown, Fredericksburg and Chancellorsville.

 June 17, 1856 - The Republican Party opened its first national convention in Philadelphia, Pa.